efarish/portfolio/aws/ecs_docker/README.md

-# Project: Building An ECS Stack
+# Project: Integrating AWS API Gateway with ECS

 This project demonstrates using Docker, ECS, and CloudFormation to deploy a simple microservice.